Artificial Photosynthesis Research Team

 Research Team Leader / Greetings

-Prime Senior Researcher (Leader, Artificial Photosynthesis Research Team)
+Principal Researcher (Artificial Photosynthesis Research Team)

 SAYAMA Kazuhiro